laher/ChordialJS/README.md

 ChordialJS comes with a small but growing chord library.

  - ChordialJS.chordTypes: so far 'major', 'minor' and 'seven' chords included
- - ChordialJS.tunings: so far, guitar (standard tuning) and ukelele (gCEA).
+ - ChordialJS.tunings: so far, guitar (standard tuning) and ukulele (gCEA).

 ### ChordialJS.scales, and chord progressions:
  - You can use the ChordialJS.scales data to tabulate chord progressions.